benjaminpfleghaar/mintly/README.md

 # Mintly

-This app project is a personal exercise in test-driven development, centered on mastering CRUD operations.
+This app project is a personal exercise in feature-driven development, centered on mastering CRUD operations.
 Designed as a learning project, it follows a structured process where each feature is developed independently to ensure a modular and maintainable codebase.
 The development process includes:

 1. Defining a user story
 2. Creating a wireframe